yin/text-classifier/README.md

 And you have a smart toy to play with, let's say:

 	classifier.classify('Hey Bayes!
 Could you, please, assign a class to me?')

-	=> spam:	Hey Bayes!
-Could you, please...
+	=> {:class=>:spam, :probability=>-8.245676055817812}

 ... assuming you included lots of examples of spam in the training set.
+Wonder how the probability got negative?
+I keep them in log-space to avoid floating-point precision problems.